vsevkayf/OmarKhayyam/pages/Vision.md

 • To provide an educational support in clinical research methodology based on the
 &nbsp;&nbsp;&nbsp;ICH-GCP and Israeli Ministry of Health standards

-• To establish and develop collaboration between basic science researchers and clinicians leading adopting translational research approach
+• To establish and develop collaboration between basic science researchers &nbsp;&nbsp;&nbsp;and clinicians leading adopting translational research approach